 Plain and simple: This is the reason you come to Agra.
-The Taj Mahal is a majestic tomb built in the Mughal style, which combines Indian, Islamic, and Persian architectural principles.
+The Taj Mahal is a majestic tomb built in the Mughal style, which combines Indian, Islamic and Persian architectural principles.
 Visitors marvel at the intricate Quran inscriptions, the structure's perfect symmetry, the ornate accents, and the surrounding manicured gardens.
 But this monument's enchantment goes beyond its arresting visual appeal: The story behind its creation has drawn romantics for centuries.

-According to legend, Shah Jahan fell instantly in love with his favorite wife Arjumand Banu Begum upon first sight.
-They shared such an intense passion for one another that he renamed her "Mumtaz Mahal," or "Chosen One of the Palace."
-After many years of happy marriage, Mumtaz passed away during the birth of her 13th child.
+According to legend, Emperor Shah Jahan (part of the Mughal dynasty, which ruled the majority of northern India between the 16th and 18th centuries) fell deeply in love with Arjumand Banu Begum, who became his favorite of his three wives.
+They shared such an intense passion for each another that he renamed her "Mumtaz Mahal," or "Chosen One of the Palace."
+After many years of happy marriage, Mumtaz passed away during the birth of her 14th child.
 To commemorate their undying love for one another, the Shah built the Taj Mahal as an elaborate tomb.
+The tomb is made up entirely of white marble and features jade, crystal, lapis, turquoise and amethyst stones inlaid throughout.
 Over 20,000 workers labored over the site for more than 20 years.

+There are three entrances to the site: the Western, Eastern, and Southern Gates.
+You'll want to put any non-permissible items, such as food and drinks (other than water), in the lockers available.
 If you are not visiting the Taj Mahal on an organized tour, you can easily take a short taxi ride from central Agra as the Taj Mahal is located just east of downtown.
-The Taj Mahal welcomes visitors from 6 a.m. to 7:30 p.m. every day except Friday.
-The entrance fee for international travelers is 750 INR (about $13.50 USD).
+The Taj Mahal welcomes visitors every day from sunrise to sunset, except Fridays.
+The entrance fee for international travelers is 1,000 rupees (about $16) and can be purchased at any of the gates.
 For more information, consult the Taj Mahal's official website.